“Public health is the ‘art and science of preventing disease, prolonging life and promoting health through the organised efforts of society’ ”

 Good public health is based on creating conditions that enable people to have the best opportunities for health and wellbeing throughout their life.
 It also requires the input of and partnership with agencies beyond the health sector.

-Learn more about Public Health from the Ministry of Health.
+Learn more about Public Health.

 Equity